 - Recommend when it makes sense to list at market value and offer a credit

 - Potentially assist with the cost of basic repairs (Cedillo says she usually fronts the money for paint and carpet before listing a fixer-upper)

 - Target a network of investors and house flippers who are seeking properties to renovate

 - Shift the emphasis away from the property’s flaws and highlight its selling points

 6. Set a fair and realistic price

-“Looking at comps to price a fixer-upper can be beneficial to help you figure out what price you should be under,” he explains.
-“In faster-paced markets, starting with the comps and reducing the price by 110%-120% of the repair cost will typically lead to eager home buyers.
-However, in slower markets with less demand or inventory, the cost may need to be substantially reduced, or it could be sitting for several months to a year or more.”
+“Looking at comps to price a fixer-upper can be beneficial to help you figure out what price you should be under,” Kolodgie explains.
+“In faster-paced markets, starting with the comps and reducing the price by 110%-120% of the repair cost will typically lead to eager home buyers.”

-When investors are considering buying a fixer-upper, the most important number is the after repair value (ARV), which is what the property would fetch on the open market after any necessary repairs and updates have been made.
-Most flippers prefer to keep their total investment at 70% of ARV or less, which will ensure that they still earn a healthy profit after deducting any commissions, closing costs, and capital gains taxes.
+If you’re planning on selling to an investor, something you’ll want to consider is the home’s after-repair value (ARV), which is what the property would fetch on the open market after any necessary repairs and updates have been made.
+Most flippers prefer to keep their total investment at 70% of the ARV or less, which will ensure that they still earn a healthy profit after deducting any commissions, closing costs, and capital gains taxes.

 65-85% of the ARV – the repair costs = maximum offer price